Main Menu

 So, what does it mean to observe times?
 As both Jeremiah 10, Genesis 1, and Galatians 4 attest, the observing of times was the setting of pagan holy days to serve their false gods according to the movements of the sun, moon, and stars in the heavens.
 Clearly, Paul did not want the Christian Galatians incorporating into their Christian lives the pagan holidays that were set according to pagan observations of the movements of the sun, moon, and stars in the heavens.

 This has been a rather lengthy section to our study of Christian liberty, but what we can conclude from it is clear.
-First, not only did Paul and the apostles uphold the Old Testament ban against eating blood, but they also upheld the Old Testament ban on incorporating pagan practices into the worship of God that was mentioned right alongside the eating of blood in Deuteronomy 12 and 18, as well as Leviticus 19.
+First, not only did Paul and the apostles uphold the Old Testament ban against eating blood, but they also upheld the Old Testament ban on incorporating pagan practices into the worship of God that was mentioned right alongside the eating of blood in Deuteronomy 12.
 And second, when the apostles including Paul, spoke of our "liberty in Christ" they did NOT mean we were now free "in Christ" to incorporate pagan worship practices into our service the LORD God.

 But we still have a little more ground left yet to cover.
 Near to the beginning of this study, we stated that the meaning of the phrase "liberty in Christ" was threefold.
 We have covered the first two aspects of this already.
 We also stated that in attempting to find out what it meant to have "liberty in Christ," we were in essence answering the questions of what this liberty made us free FROM and free TO DO.